-Even the simplest option, a long call, can be difficult to visualize and manage.
-Trying to keep a portfolio full of iron condors, long puts, bear call spreads, etc... without any help is a daunting task.
-Then, if you try to manage one of those positions by making an adjustment you would be truly lost without some sort of visual representation of what is happening.
+Even the most straightforward option, a long call, can be challenging to visualize and manage.
+Trying to keep a portfolio full of iron condors, long puts, bear call spreads, etc. without any help is a daunting task.
+Then, if you try to manage one of those positions by adjusting, you would be truly lost without some visual representation of what is happening.

 An option's profit and loss graph, also known as risk graph, takes these very complex strategies and gives you a simple representation of what is happening and what is going to happen.
 We will discuss further why we need profit and loss graphs, how to read the graphs and the limitations of using them.